jgarder/arduino-Uno-adxl345-klipper/README.md

 2. run make menu config and setup for your crystal speed (usually 16mhz) and atmega 328p
 3. make
 4. avrdude -carduino -patmega328p -P/dev/ttyUSB0 -b115200 -D -Uflash:w:out/klipper.elf.hex:i
-4. get mcu port from KIAUH example : "/dev/serial/usb-1a86_USB2.0-Ser_-if00-port0" and add new MCU with new port to print config
+4. get mcu port from KIAUH, example : "/dev/serial/usb-1a86_USB2.0-Ser_-if00-port0" and add new MCU with new port to print config
 5. add info about new accelerometer to config
 4. test in console with ACCELEROMETER_QUERY